Hydroxyzine and Alcohol: Side Effects and Warning Signs

 Can You Take Hydroxyzine and Alcohol Together?

-• Breathing issues: The combination can slow down breathing, leading to potential respiratory problems.
-This is especially dangerous in high doses.
+• Breathing issues: This is the scary one.
+The combo can slow down your breathing, which is especially dangerous if you take a high dose.

 Your path to healing starts here.
 Reclaim your life from alcohol abuse.